 If you’ve read the previous three volumes of A Devil and Her Love Song and enjoyed them, I think you’ll also enjoy Volume Four.
-I especially think you will enjoy how Volume Four ends.
+I especially think you will appreciate how Volume Four ends.

 Additional posts about A Devil and Her Love Song: